KDVR: Chase and Renaissance ownership

 BMA put its Denver and Sacramento television stations on the market in October 1988.
 It was the second time the company had done so; in 1985, all three had been on the market and attracted bids from such major players as Taft Broadcasting and Gaylord Broadcasting, but the startup KDVR and KPDX weighed down the value of the highly profitable KTXL.
 While a buyer was found for KTXL in December 1988, KDVR was sold to Chase Communications of Hartford, Connecticut, in March 1989 as the company's third television station.
 The sale announcement came days before founder Sandoval was killed in a car accident at the age of 57; when KDVR moved from 550 Lincoln to a building at 5th and Wazee streets later that year, it was dedicated in his honor.
 The former studio building was then demolished three years later.
 The new facility, however, soon proved inadequate for the station's long-term goals.
 It was cramped, isolated, and suffered from cellular interference issues.

 Chase closed on its purchase of KDVR in March 1990.
 Between Hartford's WTIC-TV, KDVR, its acquisition of two stations owned by Outlet Communications, and the affiliation of Chase-owned WPTY-TV in Memphis, Tennessee, with Fox, the group grew to five Fox affiliates by that July.

-In 1991, Chase Broadcasting announced it would sell some or all of its properties in order to invest in new business ventures in Eastern Europe after the end of the Cold War, particularly successful cable television systems in Poland.
-The next year, it sold four of the five Fox affiliates, including KDVR, to Renaissance Broadcasting of Greenwich, Connecticut.
+In 1991, Chase Broadcasting announced it would sell some or all of its properties to invest in new business ventures in Eastern Europe after the end of the Cold War, particularly successful cable television systems in Poland.
+The next year, it sold four of the five Fox affiliates, including KDVR, to Renaissance Communications of Greenwich, Connecticut.

 Chase was approved by the FCC in 1992 for a construction permit to build channel 22 in Fort Collins (located 63.5 mi north of Denver) as a satellite of KDVR.
 In November 1994, the station signed on the air as KFCT, expanding coverage to parts of northern Colorado and far southern Wyoming.